dftbplus/recipes/docs/interfaces/pyapi/pyapi.rst

 Python Interface
 ****************

-The provided interface enables calculations, initiated out of Python.
-The extraction of main results such as system energy, atomic forces and Mulliken charges directly in Python is just as possible as defining population (in)dependent external potentials.
-At the current state, an existing input file (`dftb_in.hsd`), which contains parameters apart from the geometry, is required for the initialization of DFTB+.
+The Python interface enables DFTB calculations to be performed by external programs.
+Results such as system energy, atomic forces and Mulliken charges can be extracted directly, along with performing tasks like defining calculations in external potentials or updating the geometry.
+With the pythonapi (version 0.1) an existing input file (`dftb_in.hsd`), which contains settings in addition to the geometry, is required for the initialization of DFTB+.

 Regarding the **units**: Just like DFTB+, the interface expects and delivers values in **atomic units**!